WinterFreshPT/SlashHook/README.md

 This project was also originally based upon Atex's [Linux Basehook](http://unknowncheats.me/forum/counterstrike-global-offensive/181878-linux-basehook.html).

 ## PSA for all.
 If you encounter anyone selling a pInjector they use and is undetected 89% of the time it's a scam.
-Example: GreenScamSoftware
+Example: GreenByteScamware